What is Rabies?

 Rabies is a severe viral disease that affects the central nervous system.
 It is almost always fatal.
 All warm-blooded mammals including humans are susceptible to rabies.
-For more information visit: Department of Health rabies website.
+For more information visit the Washington State Department of Health rabies website.

 What should I do if an animal bites me?

 Clean the site of any animal bite with soap and water.
 Contact your health care provider and Clark County Public Health to determine the potential for rabies exposure, the need for treatment, and to decide whether or not to test the animal for rabies.

 Do I need to report an animal bite?

 In Clark County, ALL animal bites are reportable to Animal Control.
 Please contact the appropriate department / agency for your area to report an animal bite:

 - Clark County (also covers Yacolt): (360) 397-2488

 - La Center Police Dept.: (360) 263-2745

 - Camas / Washougal Police Dept.: (360) 824-4151

 Rabies Exposure Assessment Guidelines: